 The campsite of the Acatenango overnight hike

-After an early dinner you make your way to your tent and wait to see the lava of the volcano.
+After an early dinner, prepared by the organisation, you make your way to your tent and wait to see the red lava of the volcano.
 Something only visible when it is dark!
 And this is absolutely fascinating.
-Because the volcano erupts every 20 minutes, there is a good chance of actually seeing it (the sky needs to be clear of course).
+Because the volcano erupts every 20 minutes, there is a good chance of actually seeing it.
 During an eruption, the Fuego shoots chunks of rocks and red lava clouds into the sky.
 And believe me, you can’t miss an eruption.
-The sound is overwhelming and every time I heard it, I was shocked by the deafening sound.
+The sound is overwhelming.
+You will be sitting straight up during almost every eruption the whole night.

 Day 2 of the Acatenango volcano overnight hike: (1.5 hours uphill and 3 hours downhill)

 Due to the sound of the volcano, the altitude (you sleep at 3500 meters) and the early morning wake up call, you probably will not get much sleep.
-Around 4 o’clock your trip to the 4000 meters high top of the Acatenango volcano starts.
+Around 4 o’clock your trip to the 4000 meter high top of the Acatenango volcano starts.
 It is cold, dark and you feel your heavy legs from the day before, so be prepared: This is tough.
-Besides that, you walk on loose gravel and sand, making it even harder.
+Besides that, you walk on loose gravel, making it even harder.
 And because of the altitude there is also less oxygen in the air, meaning you will be short of breath all the time.

-But after an hour and a half, as soon as you reach the top, you won’t believe your eyes.
-Here you have a 360degree view of the surrounding volcano peaks and the Guatemalan highlands that reach to the coast, Mexico and El Salvador.
+But after an hour, as soon as you reach the top, you won’t believe your eyes.
+Here you have a 360degree view of the surrounding volcano peaks, such as the Atitlan, Toliman, San Pedro, Santa Maria.
+Tajamulco and the Guatemalan highlands that reach to the coast, Mexico and El Salvador.
 The morning light is so beautiful!
 And if you are lucky, you can see a stunning sunrise.